GodWindows/PianoChords/README.md

 For example, to customize the delay durations between chords, modify the constants `SMALL_DURATION`, `MEDIUM_DURATION`, and `LARGE_DURATION` in `MainActivity` and just update the corresponding values in the `strings.xml` file.
 The app use Android Binding to manipulate the different layout components. `findViewById()` could have been an excellent choice too but since the app may be updated, customized and adapted to contain more components, the use of binding seems to be best choice here.
 The Chord's static method `getChords()` use a succession of if-statements to fill the chords array with the required chords.
 With this architecture, we can easily update the method if we ever want to add more options to the chord

+### Other Informations
+The app has been tested on a Samsung Galaxy S22 running Android 14.